ttweekopi-hub/student-score-prediction-aiap/README.md

 I have selected to use the "Student Score Prediction" case study from the Past Year Series collection to practise building an end-to-end ML pipeline covering EDA/ML Pipeline as requirements to pass the AIAP Technical Assessment.

 The pipeline is designed to predict final mathematics scores using student demographic and academic indicators to proactively identify at-risk individuals.
-The system optimizes for a Mean Absolute Error (MAE) < 6.0 marks while prioritizing actionable interpretability to enable timely, targeted academic interventions.
+The system targets an MAE below 6.0 marks (≤6% error on a 100-point scale), balancing predictive accuracy with interpretability for practical educational intervention.
+This threshold was selected because errors within ±6 marks preserve meaningful distinction between performance bands while remaining actionable for identifying at-risk students.

 The sqlite db (score.db) used in this ML pipeline can be downloaded from here: https://techassessment.blob.core.windows.net/aiap-preparatory-bootcamp/score.db